-The Department offers specialization in Economics, Finance and in Banking.
+The Department offers specialization in finance and in Banking.
 The primary objective of the specialization is to develop knowledgeable and capable executives for key positions in the Financial Services Sector.

-This Department provides a sound educational experience to students, which develops critical thinking abilities so essential in the fields of economics, banking and finance.
-The conveyance of knowledge through formal coursework and informal mentoring and counseling is the foremost objective of the Department.
+This Department provides a sound educational experience to students, which develops critical thinking abilities in economics, banking and finance.
+The conveyance of knowledge through formal course work and formal mentoring and counseling is the foremost objective of the Department.
 These efforts are enhanced by continuous involvement in the development and dissemination of improved instructional material and methods.
 This has proven to be a solid foundation for individuals who have gone directly to the work force in financial services sector or business financial management.
 The Department has also provided a strong background for those who have decided to continue their education in graduate business and other professional fields.

-The Economics and Finance Department has a strong internationally trained & recognized faculty.
-Besides the regular faculty, many adjunct faculty members with foreign degrees and rich professional experience also teach courses in the Department.
+The Economics and finance Department has a strong internationally trained & recognized faculty.
+Besides the regular faculty, many adjunct faculty members with foreign degrees and rich professional experience also teach courses in the department.